carlotacb/StarWar/README.md

 Our goal was to create the best possible AI for a ship, and then battle the other students' AIs in a round based tournament.
 The code for my AI can be found in AICaza123.cc.
 My AI does not have the option of shooting because it's a beta version as I already say.

 The rest of the files are required for compiling and executing the game.

+## Mark

+I don't know but I died in 104 round